socnetv/app/README.md

 To run SocNetV in Windows, download the latest SocNetV Windows installer from the project's Downloads page and double-click on the executable to start the installation.
 The program will be installed in the usual Windows Program Files directory and a new Start Menu shortcut will be created.
-Click on that shortcut to start SocNetV immediately.
+Click on that shortcut to start SocNetV.

 MacOS

-If you are a Mac user, you can download a SocNetV disk image (dmg file) to install it.
+If you are a Mac user, download the latest SocNetV disk image (.dmg file) from the Downloads page.
-From the Downloads page, download the Mac OS .dmg file.
+Once downloaded, double click on the .dmg file and a new window will appear.
-Once downloaded, double click on it and a new window will appear.
 Drag the SocNetV icon into your Applications folder to install it.
-To run the application, double click on the SocNetV icon holding down the META key.
+To run the application, double click on the SocNetV icon in Applications holding down the META key.

 Linux

-SocNetV is available in most Linux distributions, although not the latest version.
+SocNetV packages are available in the repositories of most Linux distributions, although these are usually not the latest version.

 To install the latest and greatest SocNetV version, users of openSUSE, Fedora and Ubuntu/Debian are advised to add our own repositories to their systems.

-In Debian and Ubuntu, install SocNetV from our repos with these commands:
+In Debian and Ubuntu, add our repository and install SocNetV with these commands:

 sudo add-apt-repository ppa:dimitris-kalamaras/ppa
 sudo apt-get update
 sudo apt-get install socnetv

-In Fedora and openSUSE, choose and add the correct repository from here: http://download.opensuse.org/repositories/home:/oxy86/
+In Fedora and openSUSE, choose and add the correct repository for your distro version from here: http://download.opensuse.org/repositories/home:/oxy86/

 Once you add the repo, install SocNetV using the command (Fedora):